avanzosc/odoo-addons/account_invoice_report_stamp/README.rst

 adding the company’s digital signature and stamp images to invoice reports.
 This functionality enhances the presentation and authenticity of invoice documents.
+The company's digital signature and stamp images are also added to picking report.

 Features
 ========